aygenyucel/m1-d2-strive-blog-template/README.md

-# Strive Blog Template

-- ✅ react-router-dom is updated
+# EPICODE BLOG TEMPLATE

+- Updated to Reac18
-- ✅ class components converted to functional components
+- Changes quill to draftjs
-- ✅ components re-named